apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SpaceX to launch Starship again 'in about 3 weeks,' Elon Musk says**
+**'Deadpool & Wolverine' Most Watched Movie Trailer of All Time With 365M Views**

-You can read more about it [here](https://www.space.com/space-starship-third-test-flight-three-weeks-elon-musk).
+You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/deadpool-wolverine-most-watched-movie-trailer-1235823882/).

 ## Requirements
 - Python 3.8